 A smartwatch might be a multitasking device tracking and showing a wide range of biometric data.
-But there are a wide range of hazards related to it, including physical-mental health and data safety.
+But there is a wide range of hazards related to it, including physical-mental health and data safety.

 If the late 1990s’ were about the emergence of the internet and telecommunications, the first decade of this century was about smartphones and new telecom technologies.
-Later in the second decade of this century, the world came to know about new technology innovation.
+Later in the second decade of this century, the world came to know about new technological innovations.
 Around 80% of the people around us are using smartwatches or smart bands.
-Every major conventional wristwatch manufacturers have dived into this segment, while the new technology startups too have launched their wide range of products in the segment.
+Every major conventional wristwatch manufacturer has dived into this segment, while the new technology startups too have launched their wide range of products in the segment.

 Clearly, wristwatches that show just time and date have become passe.
 Smartwatches have become the new in-thing.
 These smartwatches come as multi-feature devices showing a whole lot of information besides time and date.
-They track your steps, heart rates, blood pressure, stress level, body temperatures, location, oxygen saturation, monitors sleep quality.
-You can even receive or reject phone calls from some of these smart wearables, check Whatsapp messages or texts as well.
+They track your steps, heart rates, blood pressure, stress level, body temperatures, location, oxygen saturation, and monitor sleep quality.
+You can even receive or reject phone calls from some of these smart wearables and check Whatsapp messages or texts as well.
 Overall, these smartwatches or smart bands offer a wide range of functionalities, that was unthinkable even a half-decade ago.
-And the number of these functionalities are growing as well.
+And the number of these functionalities is growing as well.